questoph/spellux/README.md

 The correction resources for the package stem from two major resources:

-- **RTL.lu:** In the context of the STRIPS project at the Unviersity of Luxembourg (see [acc.uni.lu/strips/](https://acc.uni.lu/strips/)), the RTL Media Group has provided us with all article and comment text data published on the RTL.lu website between 2008 and 2018 for the development of semantic annotation algorithms (e.g., sentiment).
+- **RTL.lu:** In the context of the STRIPS project at the University of Luxembourg (see [acc.uni.lu/strips/](https://acc.uni.lu/strips/)), the RTL Media Group has provided us with all article and comment text data published on the RTL.lu website between 2008 and 2018 for the development of semantic annotation algorithms (e.g., sentiment).
 See [rtl.lu](https://rtl.lu) for the news portal.
 - **spellchecker.lu:** Michel Weimerskirch, author of the online correction tool [spellchecker.lu](https://spellchecker.lu), has provided us with a lemma list and variant-correction live data.
 See [github.com/spellchecker-lu/dictionary-lb-lu](https://github.com/spellchecker-lu/dictionary-lb-lu) for the resources.

 ### Installation

-For now, you can download the repo to your harddisk.
+For now, you can download the repo to your hard disk.
 In Terminal, go to the top-level directory of the repo, then type:

 ```
 pip install .